-The department has staff trained to administer the ACTFL Oral Proficiency Interview in French and Spanish, through which a standardized oral proficiency rating can be assigned.
-Graduates with an oral proficiency rating of i\Intermediate High or Advanced and other appropriate preparation will be competitive for bilingual positions in the following careers: civil service, consulates, customs officer, exporter or importer, foreign exchange officers, international banker, interpreter, librarian, missionary, foreign correspondent, researcher, social worker, teacher translator, tourism, and many jobs with government and international agencies such as the United Nations, the Armed Services, the State Department, USIA, CIA, FBI, OAS, NATO, World Bank, Immigration and Naturalization, and many others.
+As their senior exit exam, French and Spanish majors take the ACTFL Oral Proficiency Interview with a certified tester who assigns them a standardized oral proficiency rating.
+Graduates with a proficiency rating of Intermediate High or Advanced and other appropriate preparation will be competitive for bilingual positions in the following careers: civil service, consulates, customs officer, exporter or importer, foreign exchange officers, international banker, interpreter, librarian, missionary, foreign correspondent, researcher, social worker, teacher translator, tourism, and many jobs with government and international agencies such as the United Nations, the Armed Services, the State Department, USIA, CIA, FBI, OAS, NATO, World Bank, Immigration and Naturalization, and many others.
 Foreign language proficiency can be a valuable auxiliary skill in virtually every profession.